-- Expanding on-the-job training (OJT) opportunities for underrepresented groups. - Partnering with local employers to establish inclusive hiring practices. - Enhancing data tracking and performance evaluation to refine program effectiveness.
+- Expanding on-the-job training (OJT) opportunities for underrepresented groups. - Partnering with local employers to adopt accessible and flexible hiring practices. - Enhancing data tracking and performance evaluation to refine program effectiveness.

 These initiatives align with the Accelerating Alignment plan by promoting workforce equity and expanding career opportunities for individuals facing systemic barriers (Accelerating Alignment, pg.
 30).